 Not sure about you, but the weather here has crossed the line from pleasantly crisp to downright cold at night.
-That’s as good an excuse as any for some good, stick to the ribs eating.
+That’s as good an excuse as any for some good, stick to the ribs eating like sausage and cabbage.
 It may sound eastern European, but Italians, too, like their cabbage, especially in colder weather, and like to combine it with pork.
-The typical Italian cabbage is verza, the kind with fairly loose, crinkly, finely threaded leaves known in English (at least in the US) as “savoy” cabbage, which develops a delicate, sweet taste when cooked.
+The typical Italian cabbage is verza, the kind with fairly loose, crinkly, finely threaded leaves known in English (at least here in the US) as Savoy cabbage, which develops a delicate, sweet taste when cooked.
 Like other types of cabbage, it marries perfectly with sausage.
 The dish is not the prettiest thing to look at, but it tastes wonderful, and it warms the body and soul on a cold night.

 Prick the sausages and sauté them over medium heat in a bit of olive oil until lightly browned in a sauté pan or braiser.
 Remove them from the pan and set aside.

 Add the sliced onion and let the onion sauté for a few minutes, lowering the heat if need be to prevent it from browning.
 (A few drops of water will help things along.)
 Then add your shredded cabbage and mix it well with the onion.
 Season well with salt and pepper.
 Continue cooking, stirring often, until the cabbage has reduced down quite a bit.
 (You can cover it between stirs, which allows it to steam in its own liquid, which quickens the process.)

 When the cabbage has reduced in volume by about half, you can add some diced apple if you like, which gives the dish a slight sweetness.
 Stir again to mix the apple evenly into the cabbage.
 You can also add a few fennel seeds, which adds another layer of flavor.